 This week we will discuss the different types of self-disclosure and the different ways to share your story.

 - 1. Review the different types of self-disclosure. - 2.
 Process the pros/cons to the different types of self-disclosure. - 3.
 Discuss the different methods of sharing your story.

-- 1. Attend and participate in the following class discussions.

-- 10/21 Class 14 Participation

-- 10/23 Class 15 Participation
+- 3/3 Class 14 Participation - 3/5 Class 15 Participation